Kunwardivassingh/testify/README.md

 ﻿# Testify Project

- # Testify: Test Data Analysis & Visualization Platform
+ # Testify: Test Data Analysis & Visualization Platform -->live--> https://testify-tgbi.onrender.com/

 **Testify** is a powerful, web-based platform designed for QA engineers, developers, and data analysts to upload, analyze, and visualize test data.
 It provides a comprehensive suite of tools for both real-time monitoring and in-depth analysis of historical test results, helping teams optimize performance and ensure product quality.